Telefonica/mistica-design/guides/colors-contribution.md

 ## Create a New Branch to Make Changes

 Before making modifications to the JSON files, it's a good practice to create a new branch in the repository.
 This will allow you to work in isolation and maintain a clear history of your changes.

+> [!NOTE]
+>
+> Before creating a new branch there are some considerations of the repo organization.
+The main branch is pre-production but normally the changes required, unless they have other dependencies or they need to be delayed to a specific release, can go into the production branch.

 Follow these steps to create a new branch:

 1. In VS Code, click on the version control icon in the bottom left corner.
 Usually, this icon has the git symbol: